 Tickets for the second event will become available in September -- please sign up for our photography events mailing list below to get updated.

 We will open up the main building after normal visiting hours for photographers and their equipment.
 We will have the 36-inch Great Refractor telescope in a photogenic position, with the dome open, weather permitting.
-(Note: viewings through the telescope will not be offered at this event.)
-Photographers will also be able to set up their camera equipment in the parking lot in order to capture the exterior of the main building, the San Jose city lights and stars in the night sky.
+(Note: viewings or taking pictures through the telescope will not be offered at this event.)
+Photographers will also be able to set up their camera equipment in the parking lot in order to capture the exterior of the main building, the San Jose city lights, and stars in the night sky.

-12 degree twilight
+12 degree twilight (nautical twilight)

-18 degree twilight
+18 degree twilight (astronomical twilight)

-Main building and 36-inch Refractor dome closes
+Main building and 36-inch Refractor dome close at midnight